 Despite some shitty mishaps or loss of items, I always somehow have a habit of things working in my favour or things returning to me like a boomerang.
-I was hoping this was one of these case like scenarios that would be played out rather than the new plot for some Lethal Weapon type crime.
+I was hoping this was one of these case-like scenarios that would be played out rather than the new plot for some Lethal Weapon type crime.

 Imagine me running like a breathless mad woman down the middle of the road during the heat of the day the small quaint town of Corfu Town because that was exactly what I was.
 My breathing was so heavy.
 I had no idea what to do.
 I kept running until there was a car behind me.
 I was stopping them in their tracks.
 They pulled down the window and asked me ‘What was I doing?’
 Good Question.
 I had no idea what I was doing because I knew I had already lost.

 I told the lady named Libby and her daughter I had left my handbag on a bus and I was trying to chase it down.
-At this stage, I could not see the bus but they offered to help me chase the bus.
+At this stage, I could not see the bus, but they offered to help me chase the bus.
 The lady told me to get in.
 I was desperate.
 What else was I going to do?
-Luckily she spoke great English and so did her Scottish and Greek daughter.
+Luckily she spoke excellent English and so did her Scottish and Greek daughter.
 That is a combination chow mein I have never heard of before.

-I opened the back door of the run-down white Hyundai sedan, shoved my stuff into the backseat and pointed like Christopher Columbus to the high seas in search of that bus.
+I opened the back door of the run-down white Hyundai sedan, shoved my stuff into the back seat and pointed like Christopher Columbus to the high seas in search of that bus.
 She sped.

-This had nothing on Speed.
+This scenario had nothing on Speed.
 Ok, maybe slight exaggeration there but we went blitzing through to catch up to that bus.
 We even passed where the buses sleep at night.
-Libby and her daughter told me that this was was no man’s land for the blue buses and that we should turn back to head towards town.
+Libby and her daughter told me that this was no man’s land for the blue buses and that we should turn back to head towards town.

 Hurriedly we u-turned and opted to enter the buses lair.
 Maybe the driver of the bus was on a lunch break or had to return the empty bus with a very worn out bag on the window sill – who knows!

 As we drove back the way we came, we passed a set of blue buses.
 Libby pulled up on the side of the road as if we were about to bust in a crime.
-With one last ditch of hope, I bolted out of the car, panting like damsel in distress look (ah hello I know there could be much worse out there) and ran up to the first of the three buses lined up.
+With one last ditch of hope, I bolted out of the car, panting like a damsel in distress look (ah hello I know there could be much worse out there) and ran up to the first of the three buses lined up.
 My eyes fixed on the window sill.
 THERE!
-My hideous but treasure chest worthy bag awaited.
+My hideous but treasure chest good bag awaited.

 Thank the heavens I found it!